 You can drive to many of these walleye waters and fly-in lodges and outposts are the ultimate trips.
-There are over 400 outfitters from the borders with Minnesota and Manitoba all the way up to the Hudson Bay Lowlands.
-You also have your choice of three, four and five-star resorts, housekeeping cabins, campgrounds and outpost cabins that will tug at your heart for the rest of your life.
+There are over 400 outfitters from the borders of Minnesota and Manitoba all the way up to the Hudson Bay Lowlands.
+You also have your choice of three, four, and five-star resorts, housekeeping cabins, campgrounds, and outpost cabins that will tug at your heart for the rest of your life.

 Indeed, I have it on good authority that the person who first said "the world is your oyster" was a walleye angler summing up the wondrous array of opportunities awaiting anglers in Northwestern Ontario's Sunset Country.

 Or, wait a minute, was it a muskie angler?
 For the fact of the matter remains, you will find no greater concentration of marquee muskie lakes and rivers than you will discover crammed into this magnificent corner of Northwestern Ontario.

 Let me drop a couple of names to remind you: Rainy Lake, Lake of the Woods, Rowan Lake, Manitou Lake, Cedar Lake, Thaddeus Lake, Indian Lake, Eagle Lake, Wabigoon Lake, Lac Seul, and the Winnipeg River.
 I bet more 30-, 40-, and near 50-pound fish are collectively caught in these lakes each year than in the rest of the world combined.